pybuilder/pybuilder.github.io/documentation/manual.md

 ## Concepts

-*PyBuilder* executes build logic that is organized in tasks and actions.
+*PyBuilder* executes build logic that is organized into tasks and actions.

 Tasks are the main building blocks of the build logic.
 A task is an enclosed piece of build logic to be executed as a single unit.
 Each task can name a set of other tasks that this task depends on. *PyBuilder* ensures, that a